2023 Annual Report

 It is an organizational priority to build our team’s capacity in the theory and practice of synergy.
 This enables us to apply the system transformation we seek to achieve; becoming a transformative organization in the process of our work.

 SCS is intentional in our workforce development.
 A key way we built our synergy capacity and organizational culture is through regular Synergy Think Space sessions, which were held 3-4 times per month.
 Synergy Think Space sessions were open to all staff and provided an opportunity for shared learning about the theory and practice of synergy.
-These sessions were designed to facilitate incorporation of synergy pillars into our day to day work both within our teams and with our partners and clients.
+These sessions were designed to facilitate the incorporation of synergy pillars into our day-to-day work within our teams and with our partners and clients.
 Staff across teams regularly participated in these voluntary sessions.

-Post session, one-word key takeaways from the past year included: →
+Post session, one-word takeaways from the past year included:

 Applying our principles in practice

 The SC2.0 principles are foundational in our efforts to transform mental health systems.
-The application of these significant and unique principles is prioritized in our work with partners, collaborators, and clients.
+Applying these significant and unique principles is prioritized in our work with partners, collaborators, and clients.

 To ground our work in the SC2.0 principles, we developed SCS Implementation Consulting Core Competencies.
-These core competencies reflect our strengths-based approach, and are grounded in synergy, reflexivity, and co-design that highlight the capacity, skills, wisdom, and experiences of our partners.
+These reflect our strengths-based approach and are grounded in synergy, reflexivity, and co-design that highlight our partners’ capacity, skills, wisdom, and experiences.

 For example, one of the SCS Implementation Consulting Core Competencies is:

-The whole is greater than the sum of the parts: The strength of the system relies on multilevel collaboration.
+The whole is greater than the sum of the parts: The system’s strength relies on multilevel collaboration.

-We develop strong partnerships through collaboration, working synergistically across different organizations, providers, and sectors, as well as with community partners and others working to improve the mental health and substance use health system.
+We develop strong partnerships through collaboration, working synergistically across different organizations, providers, and sectors, as well as with community partners and others working to improve the mental health, substance use health and addictions system.